Tribe files legal challenge to stall Dakota Access pipeline

 In a statement, Cheyenne River Sioux Chairman Harold Frazier said the water “is our life.
 It must be protected at all costs.”

 The Cheyenne River reservation in South Dakota borders the Standing Rock reservation, which straddles the North Dakota-South Dakota border.
-The last piece of the pipeline would pass under the lake on the Missouri River, which marks the eastern border of both reservations.
+The last piece of the pipeline is to pass under the lake on the Missouri River, which marks the eastern border of both reservations.

 A separate court battle unfolded between the developer and the Army Corps of Engineers, which oversees the federal land where the last segment is now being laid.
 President Donald Trump last month instructed the Corps to advance pipeline construction.